Frearkk/Frearkk/README.md

 ### Hi there, I'm [Freark](https://frearkb.nl) 👋

-## I'm a Developer, Nerd, Student and Tech Enthousiast!!
+## I'm a Developer & Nerd & Hardstyle Addicted

 - 📑 Working on [Zen]
 - 🌱 My projects are usually a big mess